Uninett/kubernetes-terraform/README.md

 - Install [Terraform][terraform-download]
 - For image-output of the dependency graph, install [Graphviz][graphviz-download]
 - Network, security groups and key pair must be (pre-created) for now.
+- Upload a coreos image to the openstack installation in question, place it's ID in the variables.tf file, or one of the override files
+- Create security groups `ssh-uninett`, `kube-lb` and `kube-api`.
+Make sure there is a `default` security group (There should be)

 ## Good-to-know